tefkah/thesis-writing/Chapters/II. Idealizations.md

 ## Characterizations of infinite idealizations

-{\**
+{/**
 	* TODO: Good introduction of the literature review on infinite idealizations
 	* Specifically, make it clear WHY you are looking at these sources, what you hope to gleam from them, and why doing such a survey is useful to begin with.
-	*\}
-{\**
+	* labels: write
+	*/}

+{/**
-	* TODO: Expand the current literature review on infinite idealizations with at least one more source *\}
+	* TODO: Expand the current literature review on infinite idealizations with at least one more source
+	* labels: write
+	*/}

 ### Norton